FairBalance: How to Achieve Equalized Odds With Data Pre-processing: Background and Related Work

 \subsection{Fairness on Multiple Sensitive Attributes}

 Most machine learning fairness research only considers one sensitive attribute with binary values (such as the definition of equalized odds by Hardt et al.~\cite{hardt2016equality}).
-However, it is very important to extend the fairness notations to multiple sensitive attributes.
-This is because in many real-world scenarios, multiple sensitive attributes exist and discrimination against any demographic group $s=(A_1,A_2,\cdots,A_m)$ is not desired.
-Here, $s\in S$ where $S$ is the set of all possible combinations of the sensitive attributes $A_1,A_2,\cdots,A_m$.
-For example, when there are two sensitive attributes $A_1 = \{\text{Male}, \text{Female}\}$ and $A_2=\{\text{White}, \text{Non-White}\}$, the demographic groups are $S=\{(\text{Male}, \text{White}), (\text{Male}, \text{Non-White}), (\text{Female}, \text{White}),$ (\text{Female}, \text{Non-White})$\}$.
+However, it is very important to extend the fairness notions to multiple sensitive attributes.
+This is because Intersectionality is a critical lens for analyzing how unfair processes in society affect certain groups~\cite{foulds2020bayesian}.
+In many real-world scenarios, multiple sensitive attributes exist and discrimination against any subgroup $a_i=(a^{(1)}_i,a^{(2)}_i,\cdots,a^{(q)}_i)$ is not desired.
+Here, $a_i\in A$ where $A$ is the set of all possible combinations of the sensitive attributes $a^{(1)},a^{(2)},\cdots,a^{(q)}$.
+For example, when there are two sensitive attributes $a^{(1)} = \{\text{Male}, \text{Female}\}$ and $a^{(2)}=\{\text{White}, \text{Non-White}\}$, the demographic groups are $A=\{(\text{Male}, \text{White}), (\text{Male}, \text{Non-White}), (\text{Female}, \text{White}),$ (\text{Female}, \text{Non-White})$\}$.
 Following this notation, equalized odds on multiple sensitive attributes is equivalent to: